zhongpc/zhongpc.github.io/opening.md

     * A*STAR Scholarship  <span style="color: lightgray">[with service commitments]</span>
     * AI Singapore Scholarship  <span style="color: lightgray">[with service commitments]</span>
     * President's Graduate Fellowship  <span style="color: lightgray">[by nomination]</span>
+* The PhD positions are well-funded in our group.
+We do not accept self-funded students (including CSC scholarships).
 * What we offer:
     * We are a new research group offering hands-on training and opportunities to collaboratively explore exciting research areas.
     * Our computational group focuses on both methodological development and applications.
 We will have close collaborations with experimental researchers.